-- 1. Increase the use of evidence-based practices in Georgia's juvenile justice system by initiating community-based juvenile justice programs. - 2.
-Reduce the recidivism rate of youth involved with Georgia's juvenile justice system. - 3.
+- 1. Increase the number and percent of youth completing program requirements. - 2.
+Increase the use of evidence-based practices in Georgia's juvenile justice system by initiating community-based juvenile justice programs. - 3.
+Reduce the recidivism rate of youth involved with Georgia's juvenile justice system. - 4.
 Demonstrate a cost-savings to citizens of Georgia through provision of research-informed services to youth in juvenile justice system.